MichalxPZ/HyperNews-Portal/README.md

 # HyperNews-Portal
 JetBrains Academy project course
 Web App created with HTML, CSS and Django
-Provides users to search for news and create their own ones
+Provides users with features to search for news and create their own ones

 ### Requirements
 1.Python